aspose-words-cloud/aspose-words-cloud-docs/words/plugins/mailmerge/_index.md

 ## Scope of Application

 In the recent past the Mail Merge feature, originally incorporated in Microsoft Office products, was quite popular to generate and send individualized mass mail.
-With free Mail Merge add-on by Aspose, this technology can be elevated to a higher level and applied to a vast range of newer tasks in almost all spheres of society.
+With free Mail Merge add-on by Aspose this technology can be elevated to a higher level and applied to a vast range of newer tasks in almost all spheres of society.

 Most importantly, Mail Merge provides a unique cost-effective opportunity to boost marketing strategies through sharing the latest company's news and keeping continuous contact with the target audience.
 Mail Merge technology provides many attractive possibilities for delivering recent information to consumers easily with just a few mouse clicks.
 You can effectively use Mail Merge to meet the following challenges: